 Bob represents his clients on national, state and local tax controversy issues.
 Having previously worked at the IRS Office of Chief Counsel, Bob has an in-depth understanding of tax disputes and how to best serve clients’ needs throughout the complex legal process.
 He is the co-author for the North Carolina Chapter of the ABA Property Tax Handbook and the ABA Sales and Use Tax Handbook.

-Vice Chair, Board of Directors, Chapel Hill-Carrboro Chamber of Commerce
+Chair, Partnership for a Sustainable Community, Chapel Hill-Carrboro Chamber of Commerce

 Frequent lecturer on nonprofit matters at the N.C.
 Festival of Legal Learning

 Panelist, "Associated Entities: Risk Management and the Role of Legal Counsel," 2019 Fall University of North Carolina System Attorneys Meeting, Charlotte, NC, November 5, 2019